DeadRyuzaki/term/README.md

 # term
-A easy way to start your linux coding routine.
+An easy way to start your linux coding routine.